af345/faq/README.md

 Epic - Adding push notifications to FAQ application

-User Story 1 - As a user I want the ability to send notifications in the question form
+User Story 1 - As a user I want the ability to send notifications while in the question card

-User Story 2 - As a user I want the ability to send notifications in the answer form
+User Story 2 - As a user I want the ability to send notifications while in the answer card

+User Story 3 - After sending a notification I want the ability to go back to the home, question or answer page

 https://is601onlineproject3.herokuapp.com/